 It presents a coarser, grainy surface to touch and display because of the amount of sand available in this type of grout.

-It is considered safe for delicate flooring such as marble, polished or honed tile they may get scratches with sanded grout.
+It is considered safe for delicate flooring such as marble, polished or honed tile they may get scratched with sanded grout.

 Any type of tiling you are wearing in your room you must want to clean off the grouting mess as soon as possible before it gets stubbornly hard.
 After cleaning off the excess grout give sanded grout a good 72 hours to settle the seal to avoid spotting and discoloration.